dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 AUTH0_DOMAIN: (Domain on Auth0)
 ```

-For this to all be used we need to add details to the config file at `app/config/config.yml` at the bottom paste the following:
+To use all of this, we need to add details to the `app/config/config.yml` file.
+At the bottom paste the following:

 ```
 hwi_oauth: